Get an annual AARP membership for only $12. Limited time offer.

 2. Does the facility feel home-like?
 Do you like the décor?

 3. What are the apartment and room choices?
-Do you have a full apartment with a kitchen?
+Do you have an entire apartment with a kitchen?

 4. Do you have a private bath?
 Will you share an apartment?